 Battery life is very acceptable at eight hours from a single charge.
 And there’s a further three full charges contained in the carrying/charging case – this is a hard, zip-fastening case that’s plenty robust enough to keep your headphones safe even if they’re in the bottom of a bag with stuff piled on top.
 Charging the headphones while they’re in the case happens via USB-C.

-Sound quality – The Shure Aonic 215 are among the best sounding wireless earbuds
+Shure Aonic 215 sound quality – Among the best sounding wireless earbuds

 Time to put the whinging about oddball looks and flaky apps to one side.
 The Aonic 215s are more than capable enough to do justice to their manufacturer’s heritage and reputation – which means they’re high among the very best sounding £250-300 true wireless in-ear headphones around.